scrolleri/blocks-styleguide/README.md

 type Nullable<T> = T | null
 ```

-Using type of type or enum is the developer decision based on their feeling about the use case.
+Using type or enum is the developer's decision based on their feeling about the use case.

 ### Type suffix